JulienFink/Hashed_Database/README.md

 ### Do not store passwords with a simple hash : if two users have the same password, they will end up with the same hash 🚱

-### Reverse Hash / Rainbow tables can be used to find passwords.
+### Reverse Hash / Rainbow tables can be used to find passwords : https://crackstation.net/

 # Good habit for passwords : Hash + Salt + Pepper 👍✔️